manwatermelon/Interview-Preparation-Kit/README.md

 ## 0. Preface

 Right now the trend for general SDE (software development engineer) positions is to focus on data structures, algorithms, system design and behavioral (experience) questions on interviews.
-The exact breakdown varies from company to company, but still the majority of questions will still be based on how you undestand and use CS fundamentals.
+The exact breakdown varies from company to company, but still the majority of questions will still be based on how you understand and use CS fundamentals.

 ## 1. CV